aredn/documentation/arednGettingStarted/node_admin.rst

 Wireguard Server
   Select *Wireguard Server* from the dropdown list and click the [+] icon.
 In the ``Node Name`` field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 You may also enter other optional information in the *Notes* field.
 The security key, network, and port settings are automatically generated and displayed.

-  .. attention:: If you change the *Node Name* on one of your existing Wireguard clients, the security key will be automatically retired and replaced with a new key.
+  .. warning:: If you change the *Node Name* on one of your existing Wireguard clients, the security key will be automatically retired and replaced with a new key.

   To the right of the *Notes* field you can click the *copy* icon to display all of the connection settings in a new web page.
 These settings can then be copied and pasted into an email or text file to provide the credentials to the owner of the client node.